Denis172003/stream-deck-arduino/README.md

 Aceasta structura modulara permite extinderea cu butoane si functii suplimentare.

+## Detailed Description of Hardware Functionality

+### 1. Modules and Components

+**Microcontroller**:
+Arduino UNO serves as the central processing unit, managing inputs, outputs, and communication between connected components.

+**Buttons with Displays**:
+The system includes 4 to 6 buttons, each paired with a 0.96-inch OLED display.
+Each display is housed in a 3D-printed case, which aligns it with the button.
+When pressed, the button sends a signal to the Arduino, which processes the action and updates the display, if required.

+**OLED Displays**:
+4 to 6 0.96-inch OLED displays are connected to the Arduino using the I2C communication protocol.
+Each display shows a unique symbol or text that represents the associated button’s function.

+**Breadboards**:
+Used to interconnect components without soldering.
+This setup allows for easy testing and adjustments.

+**Electrical Connections**:
+Standard jumper wires are used to establish communication and power connections between components.

+### 2. Interfaces and Communication

+**Button-to-Microcontroller Interface**:
+Each button is connected to a digital input pin on the Arduino.
+The press of a button changes the signal state from HIGH to LOW, triggering an interrupt or a polling mechanism in the Arduino firmware.

+**Display-to-Microcontroller Interface**:
+The OLED displays communicate with the Arduino through the I2C protocol.
+The Arduino acts as the master, while the displays function as slaves.
+Each display has a unique address to prevent conflicts.

+### 3. Power Supply and Energy Consumption

+**Power Source**:
+The system can be powered via USB (5V) or through an external power supply (7-12V) connected to the Arduino’s barrel jack.

+**Energy Consumption**:
+- **Arduino UNO**: Consumes approximately 50mA during standard operation.
+- **OLED Displays**: Each display consumes approximately 20-30mA.
+- **Buttons**: Minimal power consumption as they act as simple switches with negligible current draw.

+**Total Consumption**:
+Assuming the use of 6 OLED displays, the total power consumption is estimated as:
+- **Arduino**: 50mA
+- **6 OLED Displays**: 6 × 30mA = 180mA
+- **Buttons**: Negligible

+**Total Current Draw**:
+50mA + 180mA = **230mA**

+Given these values, a USB power source providing 500mA is sufficient to power the system.

+### 4. Processing and Computation

+**Input Handling**:
+The Arduino constantly checks for button presses using polling or interrupt-based methods.

+**Command Processing**:
+When a button press is detected, the Arduino determines which button was pressed, executes the corresponding function (like launching a program on a connected PC), and updates the associated OLED display.

+**Display Update**:
+The I2C communication is used to send instructions to the OLED displays, updating their content.
+This update may involve clearing the screen and redrawing a new icon or message.

+### 5. System Expansion

+**Scalability**:
+The modular design allows for the easy addition of more buttons and displays.

+**Flexibility**:
+The use of breadboards facilitates quick reconfigurations and testing.

+**Modifiability**:
+New functions can be assigned to buttons through simple firmware updates on the Arduino.

 # Bill of Material

 | #  | Name                     | Quantity | Datasheet |